Chronology of the 2009 Honduran constitutional crisis: July 8

 The interim government lifted its closure of Toncontín International Airport Wednesday morning, requesting that the airlines return to their normal flight schedules.
 On July 6 it had issued orders to close the airport for 5 days.

 Colombia arrested 80 Venezuelans who attempted to travel to Honduras.
 The pro-Zelaya group was so-called "Bolivarian Continental Caravan".

 A group of pro-Zelaya taxi drivers and other Zelaya supporters blocked one of the main roads to Nicaragua in a protest against the events.
 Later on July 27 found a booklet of receipts in a car of pro-Zelaya organizer which included a $2,500 payment to the president of taxi drivers' association.

 Venezuela's oil minister, Rafael Ramírez, confirmed on Wednesday 8 July that his country had halted oil exports to Honduras until ousted president Manuel Zelaya was reinstated.
 Venezuela sends about 20000 oilbbl of oil a day to Honduras.

 Manuel Zelaya landed in Costa Rica at 5:36 pm in a private jet from Washington, D.C.
 He said he is ready to start discussions tomorrow about ending the crisis, as required by resolutions of the OAS and UN, moderated by president Oscar Arias.
 He was accompanied by his chancellor, Patricia Rodas.

 July 9

 Manuel Zelaya met at midday with Costa Rican president Oscar Arias in San Jose, who then awaited the interim president of Honduras.
 Micheletti arrived late then left early to return to Tegucigalpa.
 His four-person commission remained in San Jose to continue negotiations: Vilma Morales, Carlos López Contreras, Arturo Corrales and Mauricio Villeda.
 Spain offered to help with mediation.
 The interim government in Honduras announced that the curfew will be from 11:00 p.m. today until 4:30 a.m.
 Friday.

-Jose Murillo, father of Isis Obed Murillo, the protestor killed on July 5, was arrested.
+Jose Murillo, father of Isis Obed Murillo, the protester killed on July 5, was arrested.